benami171/Template_Tree_Container/README.md

 ### Explenation about the tree container usage with iterators.
 - A template class that represents a K-ary tree (Binary by default), holds an access to the root node and its `K` value that represents the highest degree that a node can have in the tree.
-- during runtime the program will detect which type of tree the iterator gets called on, and if the iterators `in_order_iterator`, `pre_order_iterator` or `post_order_iterator` was called with a K!=2-Tree, it will direct the type of iterator to be `dfs_iterator` in runtime.
+- during Compile-time the program will detect which type of tree the iterator gets called on, and if the iterators `in_order_iterator`, `pre_order_iterator` or `post_order_iterator` was called with a K!=2-Tree, it will direct the type of iterator to be `dfs_iterator` in Compile-time.

 - How it does it:
 - in the Tree class, we have used `type_traits` in this way: